jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 For example, you can ship AdapTable with pre-created Custom Sorts for use in the Custom Sort AdaptableFunction through the 'CustomSort' section of Predefined Config.

+## FAQ

+Can we hide particular Functions from our users as they are not relevant (i.e. we are a readonly grid so don't require Smart Edit or Shortcuts Functions)?

+Yes, you can use the Entitlements property in Predefined Config to state which Functions are available to your users.

+Additionally you can set for each user (or role) which properties in the Function are visible, editable or readonly.

+Do you plan to add more Functions?

+Yes, we continue to add more Functions all the time, primarily in response to suggestions and ideas submitted by our Users.

 ## Demo